phm87/komodo/doc/security-warnings.md

 Security Warnings
 ====================

-Security Audit
+Security Audits
 --------------

-Hush has been subjected to a formal third-party security review.
+Hush has not been subjected to a formal third-party security review!
+But the Zcash source code has.
 For security announcements, audit results and other general security information, see https://z.cash/support/security.html

 x86-64 Linux Only
 -----------------------